e-mission/e-mission-docs/docs/future_work/scalability.md

 ## Scalability Improvements ##
 This is the most straightforward task, so if you are new to research, you should consider starting with this.
-The first task is relatively well defined for a research project, although it still has some ambiguity around the metrics to use.
+The first task on the task list, in particular, is relatively well defined for a research project, although it still has some ambiguity around the metrics to use.

-Current e-mission scalability, at least for the main server, is poor.
-Before I set up the multi-tier system (https://github.com/e-mission/e-mission-server/issues/530), we were running on an m3.xlarge server ().
+Current e-mission scalability, at least for a fully functioning server, is poor.
+Before I set up the multi-tier system (https://github.com/e-mission/e-mission-server/issues/530), we were running on an m3.xlarge server (64-bit, 4 vCPU, 15 GB RAM).
 At that time, the analysis pipeline for ~ 50 active users would take more than a day to run.
 Even worse, the response time for users when the pipeline was running was pathetic, on the order of minutes rather than seconds.
 Users would give up the app because they assumed that it